sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Date
 -----

 Returns date in year-month-days format.
-Recognizes:
+Recognizes the following formatting:

-- Dates formatted as `MM/DD/YYYY`, and variant representations of these elements such as abbreviations
+-  `MM/DD/YYYY`, and variant representations of these elements such as abbreviations
-- Dates formatted as `month name, DD, YYYY`, and and variant representations of these elements such as abbreviations
+-  `month name, DD, YYYY`, and and variant representations of these elements such as abbreviations

 For example: